ntBre/fast-filter/README.md

 # fast-filter

 Running a sequence of filters on a `TorsionDriveResultCollection` or other `openff-qcsubmit` result collection is painfully slow.
-This program breaks uses my very minimal Rust version of the [openff-toolkit](https://github.com/ntBre/openff-toolkit) to parse one of these collections from JSON, split it into individual entries, and run the filters on each entry in a separate Python instance in parallel.
+This program uses my very minimal Rust version of the [openff-toolkit](https://github.com/ntBre/openff-toolkit) to parse one of these collections from JSON, split it into individual entries, and run the filters on each entry in a separate Python instance in parallel.